-- Completion of the twelfth grade or its equivalent; and two years of experience in the operation of a water treatment plant; - possession of a valid Grade T4 or T5 Water Treatment Plant Operator's Certificate earned through the California Water Resources Control Board, Division of Drinking Water.
+Completion of the twelfth grade or its equivalent; and two years of experience in the operation of a water treatment plant.

 OTHER REQUIREMENTS

 - Per California Government Code, Title 1, Division 4, Chapter 8, Section 3100 "all public employees are hereby declared to be disaster service workers subject to such disaster service activities as may be assigned to them by their superiors or by law." - Work on an "on call" basis for emergency situations; - Must be willing to work any day and any shift within a 24-hour period as assigned, including holidays, weekends and overtime as needed.